The trumpet is commonly considered as an outstanding and hard-to-play musical instrument in the brass family.

 This is the next important step which will let you feel relaxed, easier and natural when practicing with the trumpet.

-Allow your instrument to be held firm thanks to the smooth coordination of your left hand, right hand and fingers without applying any force.
-You may consult our link below to know how to hold the trumpet properly.
+Allow your trumpet to be held firm thanks to the smooth coordination of your left hand, right hand and fingers without applying any force.

 Remember that while playing trumpet, whether standing or sitting, you should always:

-+ Let your trumpet point straight ahead and up, so that the sound will travel well and notes will be played more accurately.
+- Let your trumpet point straight ahead and up, place your trumpet fairly downwards but just a little bit.
+So that the sound will travel well and notes will be played more accurately.

 If you think to blow into a trumpet is only blowing into it together with your blown-up cheeks, you are following the wrong way.
 It even makes your practicing harder.